ahamadb224/Interview_Questions/Azure.md

 	127. ExpressRoute connections.
 	128. I What are the default VNet limits in Azure?
 Default: 50 VNets per region and 100 subnets per Vnet

+What is an imperative way of deploying a pod in kubernetes how to check pods whether they are running or not What is a pod? how to check the pod logs there are 5 pods, what will be the pod name - It will start with the name of the deployment, replicaset, hash value what are k8s objects? other than deployment where we will configure HPA -- Statful sets what is diff between vm and agent? in the vm it will fail in linux mostly due to wrong fstab entries how can I configure SSL for Standard load balancer, Azure app gateway.
+In how many ways we can define variables azure devops

+Diff b/w app registration & enterprise application?